kedro-org/kedro-viz/README.npm.md

 - 🚀 Scales to big pipelines with hundreds of nodes
 - 🔎 Highly interactive, filterable and searchable
 - 🔬 Focus mode for modular pipeline visualisation
-- 📊 Rich metadata side panel to display parameters, plots, etc.
+- 📊 Rich metadata side panel to display parameters, plots, and more.
 - 📊 Supports all types of [Plotly charts](https://plotly.com/javascript/)
 - ♻️ Autoreload on code change
 - 🧪 Supports tracking and comparing runs in a Kedro project